Shahaf-F-S/Shahaf-F-S/README.md

   - A Python extension for adding to the language features like overloading, casting, dynamic and automatic type enforcement at runtime, protected private attributes, and more.

-  - A composition framework for easily controlling loops and conditions-based operations, in single and multi-threading, asynchronous, with pausing and unpausing capabilities, timeout and delays, input arguments and real-time output storage, running, rerunning, terminating, and automatic exception handling.
+  - A composition-based framework for easily controlling loops and conditions-based operations, in single and multi-threading, asynchronous, with pausing and unpausing capabilities, timeout and delays, input arguments and real-time output storage, running, rerunning, terminating, and automatic exception handling.

   - Some more projects: Text-to-speech, Speech Recognition, Text Sentiment Analysis, black-and-white image colorization, and more.